miraan/google-hash-code-qualification-round/README.md

 <h2>Google Hash Code Qualification Round (Extended Run) 2016</h2>

 <p>The problem statement can be found in delivery.pdf.</p>
-<p>My solution presented here achieved 1st place (out of 743 team entries) in the extended run of the competition with the following scores:</p>
+<p>My solution, presented in this repository, achieved 1st place (out of 743 team entries) in the extended run of the competition with the following scores:</p>

 <table>
   <tr>